Pastor calls for national vision

 We’re not there yet.”

-Dean further put forth the questions, “Is the playing field leveled for all, or just the chosen few – the privileged, the special interest.
+Dean continued: “Is the playing field leveled for all, or just the chosen few – the privileged, the special interest.

 “Is the justice system fair for all or only for those with the means to hire how powered attorneys, and Q.Cs.